malek-ghozzi/Tbar3elna_Application/README.md

 # Tbar3ilna_Android_Application
 #Blood_Donation
-<h1>Design and development of a mobile application for blood danation which allows:
+<h3>Design and development of a mobile application for blood donation which will connect blood donors and those who need blood based on ther location</h3>
- Locate the nearest blood donor clinic
+ <h5>Locate the nearest blood donor clinic</h5>
- Make an appointment for a blood donation
+ <h5>Make an appointment for a blood donation</h5>
- Create a space for a donor: choose your collection location and modify your data Key words: Android, java, Firebase</h1>
+ <h5>Create a space for a donor: choose your collection location and modify your data</h5>
+<h5> Key words: Android, java, Firebase</h5>